craftycodie/MineOnline/README.md

 ![logo](mineonlinelogo.png)

-Launch old versions of minecraft just as you remembered them, only without a browser.
+Launch old versions of minecraft just as you remembered them.

 ## What is MineOnline?
-MineOnline is a launcher for pre-release Minecraft versions capable of running web applets without a browser, and redirecting old web requests to a new API.
+MineOnline is a launcher Minecraft capable of running web applets without a browser, and redirecting web requests to a new API.

 For example, if you wanted to play classic right now, you'd have no way to launch it without a lot of outdated vulnerable software and luck.
 And even if you pulled it off, you'd be running a stipped down version of the game, with no skins, no server authentication and no online map saving.
 MineOnline fixes this.